-There are lots of reasons why I had so many troubles, but when it came right down to it, the biggest was that when I was living with my mother I had no discipline.
-For me the most important thing was to enjoy myself at all costs.
+There are lots of reasons I had so many troubles, but when it came right down to it, the biggest was that when I was living with my mother, I had no discipline.
+For me, the most important thing was to enjoy myself at all costs.

-In fact, I pretty much did whatever I wanted in my search of enjoyment.
+In fact, I did whatever I wanted in my search for enjoyment.
 I remember at the time seeing kids I grew up with whose lives moved in different directions.
 These kids would study at night, go right home from school to do homework, and pay attention in class.
-I also remember at the time the kids I was associating with all loved to make fun of these same kids whether it was in class, or elsewhere.
+I also remember at the time the kids I was associating with all loved to make fun of these same kids, whether it was in class or elsewhere.
 It was absurd to me that these kids were working so hard.

-When I moved in with my father he was appalled by my grades and scholastic performance, as was I. His first order of business was to make sure I studied for a set number of hours each night.
-From 7:00 pm until 10:00 pm I was forced to stay in my room and study.
-For over a year this did little good.
-I made sure to distract myself with other things besides studying.
+When I moved in with my father, he was appalled by my grades and scholastic performance, as was I. His first order of business was to make sure I studied for a set number of hours each night.
+From 7:00 pm until 10:00 pm, I was forced to stay in my room and study.
+For over a year, this did little good.
+I distracted myself with other things besides studying.
 I would call friends on the phone and chat.
 I would call girls in school and chat.
-I would do everything I could to enjoy myself instead of study.
-In 1985 our family moved to Bangkok, Thailand, where I had no friends and I was again forced to study between 7:00pm and 10:00 pm.
-Because it was impossible for me to sneak out of our high rise, I had no phone in my room, and no television to watch, I started studying every single evening.
-Within weeks my grades miraculously improved and my life was on a different path.
+I would do everything I could to enjoy myself instead of studying.
+In 1985, our family moved to Bangkok, Thailand, where I had no friends and I was again forced to study between 7:00pm and 10:00 pm.
+Because it was impossible for me to sneak out of our high rise, I had no phone in my room, and no television to watch.
+I started studying every single evening.
+Within weeks, my grades miraculously improved and my life was on a different path.

 People often become addicted to drugs and alcohol due to their inability to delay gratification.
 Faced with a decision between instant enjoyment and dealing with pain, people often choose substances.
 We do the same thing with our problems.
-If we have an issue we do not want to face we may ignore it because facing it would be too difficult for us.
-For example, if we do not like our jobs we may not face it because to face it would mean we need to look for a different career and give up the daily security of a paycheck, or where we live.
-But when we delay gratification we are setting ourselves up for better lives and careers.
+If we have an issue we do not want to face, we may ignore it because facing it would be too difficult for us.
+For example, if we dislike our jobs, we may not face it because to face it would mean we need to look for a different career and give up the daily security of a paycheck, or where we live.
+But when we delay gratification, we are setting ourselves up for better lives and careers.

 This may not seem like it’s related to delaying gratification, but avoiding pain until a later date is another manifestation of seeking instant gratification.
 This entire psychology is extremely common and illustrates how most fortunes are lost in the stock market.
 When the stock starts going down people do not want to face the immediate pain that they have lost money, so they hold off selling the stock under the hope it will go up in value again.
 Instead, this aversion to pain continually keeps the person on the edge and they refuse to confront the fact that they have lost money.
 By not confronting the issue the investors lose even more money.
 Ignoring problems is a simple expression of the inability or unwillingness to delay gratification.
 To confront a problem like a massive stock market loss is painful.
 To confront a problem early on before being forced by circumstances to confront it means to ignore something less painful for something more painful.
 This is the choice between suffering right now versus present gratification, with the possibility that future suffering won’t be necessary.
 Our problems will not disappear.
 The problems we need to confront are a barrier to our future growth.

-Everything we do in our life is a push and a pull between long-term and short term rewards.
-One of the sayings I like is “You can pay now or you can pay later.
-If you pay later it is always going to be more expensive.”
+Everything we do in our life is a push and a pull between long-term and short-term rewards.
+One saying I like is “You can pay now or you can pay later.
+If you pay later, it is always going to be more expensive.”
 It is always better we pay now.
 Paying now is something that is in our best interest.
-When you are confronted with choosing between delaying gratification and not delaying gratification for long-term rewards you are almost always better off delaying gratification.
+When you are confronted with choosing between delaying gratification and not delaying gratification for long-term rewards, you are almost always better off delaying gratification.
 The people who delay gratification are most often the people who experience the most success in their careers and lives.